Ava Canning

-Ava Canning is an Irish cricketer who plays for Typhoons and Ireland.
+Ava Canning (born 2 February 2004) is an Irish cricketer who plays for Typhoons and Ireland.

+International career

 In May 2021, Canning was named in Ireland's squad to face Scotland, for a four-match Women's Twenty20 International (WT20I) series in Belfast.

 She made her WT20I debut on 24 May 2021, for Ireland against Scotland.

 The following month, Canning was offered a non-retainer contract by Cricket Ireland and joined the senior women's performance squad.

+On 26 June 2023 she made her WODI debut against West Indies in St Lucia, dismissing Hayley Matthews for her first wicket in the format.

+Canning was named in the Ireland squad for their T20I and ODI tour to Bangladesh in November 2024.

+Canning was part of the Ireland squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.